Year 5

 Important Dates:

-Monday 26th May - Half Term (One week)
+Monday 27th - Friday 31st October - Half term (One week)

 If you were unable to attend our 'Meet the Teacher' session, please click on the link below to access the presentation used.